 Having alone time will be important to keep some kind of normalcy throughout the transition.
 This individual time is important with Dad, too.
 This can be an opportunity for Dad to do bath time or bedtime with the older baby while Mom tends to the twins for the bedtime feeding.
 This will help the older child reconnect with Dad after a long day and give Mom some time with just the twins.

 This was particularly important with friends and family when they came over to visit.
 Everyone was beyond excited to come by to see the babies!
 But I always asked them to make a big deal about my older one being a Big Sister.
 They asked how she has been helping and made conversation with her rather than just coming in to see the twins.
 My thought behind this was that she was here first, and we tried to keep life as normal as possible through her eyes.
 The babies wouldn’t know any different who was there to visit, they’re asleep, but my older one will definitely notice.
 I didn’t want her to feel second place after she had been number one for so long.

 As parents, we are very aware of our children’s feelings, but the outside world may not be (and not intentionally, of course).
 I felt it was my job to help my daughter not feel set aside because of her siblings, possibly causing resentment towards that family member or friend that came over.
 I wanted to be empathetic to her view and feelings of her new reality.

 5. Enlisting Help!

 Any help can ease your load off the endless to-do list!
-This help from family and caregivers can take older child to the park, to after school activities, to play-dates, or even just out for ice cream!
-They may also help around the house just keeping older one entertained by playing, fixing them a meal, or a snack or just getting them bathed and tucked in bed.
-This will be immense help, as mom will have two little ones that require much of her energy and time for feedings and changes.
+This help from family and caregivers can take an older child to the park, after-school activities, play-dates, or even just out for ice cream!
+They may also help around the house just keeping older one entertained by playing, fixing them a meal or a snack, or just getting them bathed and tucked in bed.
+This will be an immense help, as mom will have two little ones that require much of her energy and time for feedings and changes.